dina547/pasco-connect/README.md

 ## Author
-- **Name:** James Neal
+- **Name:** Dina Downey
-- **Email:** james678neal@outlook.com
+- **Email:** dina547downey@outlook.com
 - **Website:** pasco connect

 Senior Full Stack Developer & Software Architect

-- James Neal is a highly experienced software developer with over a decade of experience in the industry.
-With a strong background in both front-end and back-end technologies, James has a deep understanding of the entire web development process.
-His expertise spans a variety of programming languages and frameworks, with a particular focus on creating scalable and maintainable code.
+- Dina Downey is a highly experienced software developer with over a decade of experience in the industry.
+With a strong background in both front-end and back-end technologies.
+- Dina Downey has a deep understanding of the entire web development process.
+- Dina Downey expertise spans a variety of programming languages and frameworks, with a particular focus on creating scalable and maintainable code.

-- James is passionate about sharing his knowledge with the community, regularly contributing to open-source projects and mentoring junior developers.
+- Dina Downey is passionate about sharing his knowledge with the community, regularly contributing to open-source projects and mentoring junior developers.
 He believes in the power of continuous learning and is always exploring the latest trends and technologies in the field.

 ## Getting Started